Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Conclusion

 \section{Conclusion}

-We have compared the speedup that can be achieved when an Intel Xeon Phi 7120 or a NVIDIA K80 is added to a workstation with one or two Intel Xeon E5-2630 v3 CPUs.
+We have compared the speedup that can be achieved for a genetic optimization algorithm that uses a panel method as the inner solver when an Intel Xeon Phi 7120 or a NVIDIA K80 is added to a workstation with one or two Intel Xeon E5-2630 v3 CPUs.
 Optimization and parallelization for the CPU and Intel Xeon Phi code is done using the Intel C compiler (vectorization) and OpenMP.
 For the GPU we use an implementation that is based on CUDA.
-Since the linear solver is faster on the CPU and the assembly is faster on the Xeon Phi/GPU, the present algorithms profits from a hybrid implementation that uses both traditional CPUs as well as accelerators.
-The obtained results can be summarized as follows: \begin{itemize} \item Adding a K80 to the dual socket workstation results in a speedup of approximately $3.1$ (single precision) and $3.6$ (double precision). \item Adding a Xeon Phi 7120 to the dual socket workstation results in a speedup of approximately $2.4$ (single precision) and $2.5$ (double precision). \item Since the performance of the CPU only implementation is mostly dominated by the assembly step, the speedups for a single CPU are significantly larger.
-In this configuration we observe speedups of up to $5$ for the GPU implementation and up to $3.5$ for the Xeon Phi implementation. \end{itemize} From the results obtained we follow that for the problem under consideration the GPU implementation yields better performance compared to the Xeon Phi.
+Since the linear solver is faster on the CPU and the assembly is faster on the Xeon Phi 7120/NVIDIA K80, the present algorithms profits from a hybrid implementation that uses both traditional CPUs as well as accelerators.
+The obtained results can be summarized as follows: \begin{itemize} \item Adding a K80 to the dual socket workstation results in a speedup of approximately $3.4$ (single precision) and $3.8$ (double precision). \item Adding a Xeon Phi 7120 to the dual socket workstation results in a speedup of approximately $2.4$ (single precision) and $2.5$ (double precision). \item Since the performance of the CPU only implementation is mostly dominated by the assembly step, the speedups for a single CPU are significantly larger.
+In this configuration we observe speedups of up to $5.6$ on the NVIDIA K80 and up to $3.5$ for the Xeon Phi 7120 implementation. \end{itemize} These speedups are clearly of practical interest.
+This is true both for the NVIDIA K80 as well as for the Xeon Phi 7120.
+For the problem under consideration the NVIDIA K80 yields better performance compared to the Xeon Phi 7120.
 What is not so clear cut is the development effort that is required for each platform.
 One advantage of the Xeon Phi is that once we had an optimized code for the assembly step on the CPU (using vectorization and OpenMP) we almost immediately obtained good performance on the Xeon Phi.
 On the other hand, the CUDA implementation of the assembly step is straightforward and due to the computational advantage of the GPU a less complicated communication hiding scheme proves sufficient.
 Thus, with respect to the development effort involved there is no clear winner.